Robotics – short-term win or long-term strategy?

 Excel is still a common answer to resolve complex problems.
 In most cases, the original author has, or will be liberated to, move onto other processes – in line with much of the current RPA rhetoric – and as a result a significant number of Excel solutions are poorly understood, poorly managed and extremely sensitive to changes to the operating model.
 Documentation on the requirements, design, data flow, coding and processes is poor, should it exist at all.
 Given most firms still do not have an answer to these problems, how are they planning to ensure RPA does not exasperate operational risk?

 Governance and oversight are paramount for RPA managed tasks.
 Digital processes need to have at least the same level of scrutiny as manual processes.
 This requires management in an effective and efficient manner.
 Firms also need the capability to understand and interrogate processes quickly to evaluate outcomes and provide audit and oversight.

 Another area for concern is the retention of process and domain knowledge.
 RPA processes require comprehensive documentation, regularly validated and constantly updated.
 This documentation must be both easily available and simple to understand by readers who may not be familiar with the subject.
-As firms become more agile and the speed of change increases, the ability to interrogate the processes and affect the evolving operating model will become a key competence.
+As firms become more agile and the speed of change increases, the ability to interrogate the processes and affect the evolving operating model will become a key competence, find out this here.